gyam28/WoltSummerProject/Instructions.md

 4. The browser will open and show all the contents of the cloned repo.
 Two files contain the raw data that was analyzed and the <i>.ipynb</i> document is the part that can be used to track the median time calculation.
 5. Open the .ipynb file and check the <b>chapter 5</b>: inside are the widgets for choosing the date and hours of reference.

-<p>Note: after choosing the date( in chapter 5), to run the saved data you need to press <i>Shift+Enter</i> except for the 2nd widget where the hour is manually selected.
+<p><b>Note</b>: after choosing the date( in chapter 5), to run the saved data you need to press <i>Shift+Enter</i> except for the 2nd widget where the hour is manually selected.
 That function will be skipped, otherwise the selected data would be resetted.
 At the end of the file will appear all the median pick-up times, as organized by date and hour.
 Also, in case the <b>pickup_times.csv</b> file is changed with a differently named doc, in <b>chapter 1</b> of the <b>.ipynb</b> file the data source name has to be updated too.</p>